wannachat-srisawat/CoreBanking-Savings/README.md

-# 💰 Saving Account - Core Banking Demo
+# 💰 Saving Account - Core Banking Service Demo

 This is a full-stack web application simulating a **saving account module** for a core banking system.
 Users are separated into roles: **TELLER** and **CUSTOMER**, with strict role-based access control and JWT authentication.